 With Android phones, there's a trend for using near-stock versions of the operating system, but given that it's largely unsuited to tablets, it's unsurprising that most slate manufacturers choose to customize Google's software with their own UI – and Asus is no exception.

 While Android 6.0 Marshmallow was the original base software, the company has now provided an update to Android 7 that you can download over-the-air.
-There's no word on whether Asus will update it to Android Oreo.
+There's no word on Android 8 Oreo or Android 9 Pie though and having gone this long without an update we suspect the ZenPad won't get them.

 The software may be based on Android 6 or 7 (depending on whether you've updated) but it's overlaid with Asus' ZenUI.
 But this is actually one of the better custom skins we've seen in the tablet sector, and the company has put some thought into how it can enhance Android with unique options and the ability to tinker with how it looks and feels.